DeepLabCut/DeepLabCut/README.md

 VERSION 1.0: The initial, Nature Neuroscience version of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) can be found in the history of git, or here: https://github.com/AlexEMG/DeepLabCut/releases/tag/1.11

 ## News (and in the news):

+- July 2021: Docs are now at https://deeplabcut.github.io/DeepLabCut and we now include TensorFlow 2 support!

 - May 2021: DeepLabCut hit 200,000 downloads!
 Also, Our preprint on 2.2, multi-animal DeepLabCut is released!